Clear Understanding logo

 Understanding

-Over 3 decades after his initial diagnosis and years of struggling with his moderate to severe plaque psoriasis, Al opens up about how he is now more comfortable around family and friends – without fear of being embarrassed because of a flare-up.
+Over 3 decades after his initial diagnosis and years of struggling with his moderate to severe plaque psoriasis, Al opens up about how he is now more comfortable around family and friends – without fear of being embarrassed by his skin.
 He wants others to see the possibilities that can arise with a Clear Understanding of plaque psoriasis.

 Al's moderate to severe plaque psoriasis story video